BXPlus/XCoin/reports/week7.md

 @Clara

 This week, I worked on the styling and theme-change options (we implemented a “light mode”).
 In particular, I worked on the design and aesthetic of the contacts page, that is now merged with the payment page.
-I also worked on the “Balance page”.
+I also worked on the “Balance page”, and fixed some issues with the display.

+Next week, I plan on working with Alex to try to make some working buttons for the "Payment" page; when the user clicks on the button, he should be able to enter the amount he wants to transfer.

 @Kevin Messali